SiuhiuY/student-dropout-bayesian/README.md

 # Predicting Student Dropout – Group Project

 ## Overview
 This project was completed as part of the **Bayesian Multilevel Models** course.
-The goal was to develop a practical understanding of Bayesian data analysis by applying multilevel modeling using the **brms** R package.
+The goal was to develop a comprehensive understanding of Bayesian data analysis within data science using the **brms** R package.

 ## Objectives
 - Select and explore a dataset with a meaningful grouping structure